vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 is possible!
 And yet it did not realize that it has done so.

-It also did the multiplication correctly to begin with, but then makde multiple mistakes when elaborating on the multiplication, and then again when multiplying three numbers.
+It also did the multiplication correctly to begin with, but then made multiple mistakes when elaborating on the multiplication, and then again when multiplying three numbers.

 Finally it volunteered incorrect information about multiplication